- What We Loved about our Viking Rhine River Cruise

 As internet junkies, it was a bit stressful to have spotty internet during our Viking Rhine getaway.
 Though out of the ship’s control and likely common on river cruises on the Rhine, the internet (or lack thereof) was a bit of a bummer.

 Final Thoughts on Our Viking Rhine River Cruise

 Clearly, we loved a lot more about the Rhine cruise than we didn’t love.
 Does this mean that we’ve crossed over to being cruise people?
 Well, we wouldn’t go that far, but we’re very open to taking another cruise to help us with that transition.

-We thank Viking River Cruises for hosting us on the Rhineland Discovery cruise and covering our excursions.
+We thank Viking River Cruises for hosting us on the Rhineland Discovery cruise to facilitate this article.

 Read These Next

 Disclaimer: As an Amazon Associate, we earn from qualifying purchases.